Glider (sailplane): Design

-High aerodynamic efficiency is essential to achieve a good gliding performance, and so gliders often have aerodynamic features seldom found in other aircraft.
+High aerodynamic efficiency is essential to achieve a good gliding performance, so gliders often have aerodynamic features seldom found in other aircraft.
 The wings of a modern racing glider are designed by computers to create a low-drag laminar flow airfoil.
 After the wings' surfaces have been shaped by a mould to great accuracy, they are then highly polished.
-Vertical winglets at the ends of the wings decrease drag and so improve wing efficiency.
-Special aerodynamic seals are used at the ailerons, rudder and elevator to prevent the flow of air through control surface gaps.
+Vertical winglets at the ends of the wings decrease drag, improving wing efficiency.
+Special aerodynamic seals are used at the ailerons, rudder, and elevator to prevent the flow of air through control surface gaps.
 Turbulator devices in the form of a zig-zag tape or multiple blow holes positioned in a span-wise line along the wing are used to trip laminar flow air into turbulent flow at a desired location on the wing.
 This flow control prevents the formation of laminar flow bubbles and ensures the absolute minimum drag.
-Bug-wipers may be installed to wipe the wings while in flight and remove insects that are disturbing the smooth flow of air over the wing.
+Bug wipers may be installed to wipe the wings while in flight and remove insects that are disturbing the smooth flow of air over the wing.

 Modern competition gliders carry jettisonable water ballast (in the wings and sometimes in the vertical stabilizer).
-The extra weight provided by the water ballast is advantageous if the lift is likely to be strong, and may also be used to adjust the glider's center of mass.
-Moving the center of mass toward the rear by carrying water in the vertical stabilizer reduces the required down-force from the horizontal stabilizer and the resultant drag from that down-force.
+The extra weight provided by the water ballast is advantageous if the lift is likely to be strong; it may also be used to adjust the glider's center of mass.
+Moving the center of mass toward the rear by carrying water in the vertical stabilizer reduces the required downforce from the horizontal stabilizer and the resultant drag from that downforce.
 Although heavier gliders have a slight disadvantage when climbing in rising air, they achieve a higher speed at any given glide angle.
 This is an advantage in strong conditions when the gliders spend only a small amount of time climbing in thermals.
 The pilot can jettison the water ballast before it becomes a disadvantage in weaker thermal conditions.
 Another use of water ballast is to dampen air turbulence such as might be encountered during ridge soaring.
 To avoid undue stress on the airframe, gliders must jettison any water ballast before landing.

 Most gliders are built in Europe and are designed to EASA Certification Specification CS-22 (previously Joint Aviation Requirements-22).
-These define minimum standards for safety in a wide range of characteristics such as controllability and strength.
-For example, gliders must have design features to minimize the possibility of incorrect assembly (gliders are often stowed in disassembled configuration, with at least the wings being detached).
+These define minimum standards for safety in a wide range of characteristics, such as controllability and strength.
+For example, gliders must have design features to minimize the possibility of incorrect assembly (gliders are often stowed in a disassembled configuration, with at least the wings being detached).
 Automatic connection of the controls during rigging is the common method of achieving this.